UnsignedInt8/js2pool/README.md

 ## Donation

-Even if you do not donate anything to me, I'm maintaining this project. :p
+Even if you do not donate any satoshis to me, I'm maintaining this project. :p

 ```
 BTC: 1Q9tQR94oD5BhMYAPWpDKDab8WKSqTbxP9